osrf/gazebo_tutorials/gzweb_install/tutorial.md

         source <YOUR_GAZEBO_PATH>/share/gazebo/setup.sh

-1. Run the deploy script, this downloads models from the web and may take a couple of minutes.
+1. Run the deploy script, this downloads models from the web and may take a couple of minutes, see more options below.

         ./deploy.sh -m